ExFactor1337/thestuff/README.md

 | **🎨 Banner Art Utilities** | Simple utilities to add **ASCII flair** and visually appealing banners to your project output or logs. | **Professional presentation** and engaging user experience. |

 ---

+Auditor Log Utility
+- Logs the 'who/what/when/where/how' of each pipeline run in a timestamped auditor logfile.
+    - Logs username, time of execution, important directories, configurations, and user inputs
+    - Logs files created in out_dir location by pipeline
+    - Includes run summary based on 'workflow' object, 'workflow.manifest' object created in nextflow.config, and vparams object created by ParamsChecker.
+This allows developer to consolidate important information about the pipeline build, pipeline run, and user inputs.

+Parameter Checker Utility
+- Allows the user to provide parameter definitions to validate command line arguments
+- How it works:
+    - Each pipeline has a base.config that defines the pipeline's parameters
+    - Each parameter has a 'definition' that looks like this: definitions {
+        parameter_1 {
+            default_value = null
+            type = <supported: "integer", "float", "path", "flag", "string">
+            description = "Describe your parameter here"
+            required = <supported: true, false>
+        }
+    }
+    - Each parameter definition has its default value replaced if
+    - Based on definitions
+        - if 'required' is true,